exakat/exakat/docs/Rules.rst

 ############

-Spot Zend Classes in the code.
+Zend Classes are used in the code.

 Classes are detected by checking the full namespaced name with the prefix 'zend_' (Zend Framework 1) or '\zend\' (Zend Framework 2).